 An anti-American element was certainly also a contributing factor to the beef protests against the current conservative Lee Myung-bak government that took place in spring of 2008, which were in fact the largest such demonstrations since the beginning of democratization twenty years earlier.
-It entailed controversy over an issue that many Koreans viewed as infringing on their nation state's sovereignty yet again: the negotiation of a beef deal within the larger framework of the Free Trade Agreement between the US and South Korea, as well as the subsequent reopening of the Korean market to US beef imports that were viewed as unsafe by the general public (Cp.
+They entailed controversy over an issue that many Koreans viewed as infringing on their nation state's sovereignty yet again: the negotiation of a beef deal within the larger framework of the Free Trade Agreement between the US and South Korea, as well as the subsequent reopening of the Korean market to US beef imports that were viewed as unsafe by the general public (Cp.
 Kamppeter and Lee 2008; Mosler 2008).
 The storm that broke loose after the details of the rapidly concluded negotiations became known has to be understood as both a reaction to the general oppressive climate of the "latest chronic Korea disease, a fusion of authoritarianism and neoliberalism" under conservative president Lee Myung-bak, explains Russia-born Korean scholar Park No ja (Vladimir Tikhonov).
 Furthermore, it is an outcome of decades of quasi-imperial exploitation through the United States, he argues: "[T]his is a country under the military protection of the American empire, one that has had its pride hurt numerous times before, [with] the humiliating deal [having] hurt the last remaining pride of its citizens" (2008).

-Indeed, despite the fundamental democratic successes in the 1990s and 2000s, under president

-Lee Myung-bak, the former CEO of Hyundai Engineering and Construction, the ongoing conflict with the North has again worsened.
+Indeed, despite the fundamental democratic successes in the 1990s and 2000s, under president Lee Myung-bak, the former CEO of Hyundai Engineering and Construction, the ongoing conflict with the North has again worsened.
 While endorsing a hardliner policy toward North Korea that has been described as a "conservative backlash" by some analysts, many of the concessions made under Kim Dae-jung and Roh Moo-hyun that had contributed to the progressive de-militarization of society have been revoked once more.
-In the Seoul of 2008 and 2009, when my field research took place, regular civilian drills bringing the entire city to a standstill were as common of an experience as spotting large groups of young military recruits practicing urban warfare in downtown areas in broad daylight.
+In the Seoul of 2008 and 2009, when my field research took place, regular civilian drills bringing the entire city to a standstill were as common an experience as spotting large groups of young military recruits practicing urban warfare in downtown areas in broad daylight.

 Additionally, riot police, who are in fact predominantly made up of young men doing their mandatory military service, were usually dispatched in stunning numbers at any putatively dangerous public event.
-From small human rights festivals to the commemoration services for a former president, their black combat uniforms could be seen scattered across the inner city space at practically any day of the week.
-Furthermore, in another bid to strengthen the country military power, the shortening of the mandatory time for male conscripts proposed under Roh was retracted in 2008, with an introduction of an alternative service for those unwilling to take up arms in the name of the nation being postponed further into an indefinite future.
-Therefore, South Korea today still holds the sad record of having the most conscientious objectors imprisoned worldwide, a fate that over 15,000 young men have experienced in South Korea since 1939 (Cp.
-Tikhonov 2009).
+From small human rights festivals to the commemoration services for a former president82, their black combat uniforms could be seen scattered across the inner city space at practically any day of the week.
+Furthermore, in another bid to strengthen the country military power, the shortening of the mandatory time for male conscripts proposed under Roh was retracted in 2008, with the introduction of an alternative service for those unwilling to take up arms in the name of the nation being postponed further into an indefinite future.
+Therefore, South Korea today still holds the

-&lt;sup>82 Hans-Joachim Schmidt, research fellow at the Peace Research Institute in Frankfurt, said as much during his keynote speech ("Von der Sonnenscheinpolitik zum Säbelrasseln und zurück?
+81 Hans-Joachim Schmidt, research fellow at the Peace Research Institute in Frankfurt, said as much during his keynote speech ("Von der Sonnenscheinpolitik zum Säbelrasseln und zurück?
 Zur politischen Lage auf der koreanischen Halbinsel") held at a North Korea conference in Neudietendorf, Germany ("Korea - Zusammenbruch oder blühende Landschaften?", 26.-28.April 2011).